bearecinos/ASE_fenics_ice_exp/README.md

 This repository consist of several experiments with Fenics_ice over the Amundsen Basin glaciers.

-Note: this repository documentation is a work in progress 👷

 The code has been developed to:

 - Create a finite element mesh of the region of interest, where simulations will be carried out.
 - Generate the all input data (crop to the study domain) needed by Fenics_ice.
 - And to carry out model experiments

-Details of how to apply the fenics_ice code to a real domain can be found on this [wiki.](https://github.com/bearecinos/smith_glacier/wiki)
+Details of how to apply the fenics_ice code to a real domain can be found on this [wiki.](https://github.com/bearecinos/smith_glacier/wiki).
+We extensively utilise the `ficetools` module from `smith_glacier` repo, which can be accessed [here](https://github.com/bearecinos/smith_glacier/wiki/Usage-and-workflow#ficetools).
+Currently, `ficetools` is a collection of functions designed to assist with preprocessing and postprocessing model outputs.
+However, it is actively being developed into a standalone Python library.

 Due to several memory issues with `mpi4py` and `hdf5` explained in [here](https://github.com/EdiGlacUQ/fenics_ice/issues/117), we have fixed the fenics_ice environment for the Amundsen region.